antcoop/regex-workshop-new/README.md

 # Regular Expressions Workshop

-This was code developed during a fun regular expressions workshop.
-Where we used regex101.com to test some common Regex pattern and then used the patterns to validate inputs.
+This is code developed during a fun regular expressions workshop.
+We used http://regex101.com to test common Regex patterns then used these patterns to validate inputs.